 The limit for volumes and storage is 10 TB total stored or 50 volumes per region (whichever is reached first).

 What if I need more storage than the default maximum capacity?

 No problem.
-We’ll be happy to accommodate any size storage requests for Cloud Block Storage.
-Simply ask for an increase to your storage quota via a support request and include the desired storage amount (TBs or volume count), storage type (SATA or SSD), and region (DFW, ORD, IAD, LON, SYD, HKG).
-Please contact your account team for further details.
+We are happy to accommodate any size storage requests for Cloud Block Storage.
+Simply ask for an increase to your storage quota by using a support request.
+Include the desired storage amount (TBs or volume count), storage type (SATA or SSD), and region (DFW, ORD, IAD, LON, SYD, HKG).
+Contact your account team for further details.

 Does Cloud Block Storage have a Service Level Agreement (or SLA)?

 Yes.
-Details regarding the Cloud Block Storage SLA can be found here: http://www.rackspace.com/cloud/legal/sla.
+You can find details regarding the Cloud Block Storage SLA here: http://www.rackspace.com/cloud/legal/sla.